promkingh/alx-low_level_programming/0x0B-malloc_free/README.md

-This is a readme file for the project 0x0B-malloc_free
+This is a readme for 0x0B-malloc_free project